Kamva-pro/property-studios-cms/README.md

 1. After logging in, you will be redirected to the admin panel.
 2. View all user submissions, sorted by the latest submission first.

+## Future Enhancements
+1. **Pagination** - add some pagintion within the tables to split large lists and provide easier querying.
+2. **Session Security** - add session protection for admin users to avoid things such as session hijacking.